YoavRamon/news-parser/readme.md

 ## Usage
-for basic usage you can use news_parser.py as an command line tool. for example, if you'll want to scarp the titles of ynet every 60 seconds you could use:
+for basic usage you can use news_parser.py as an command line tool. for example, if you'll want to scrap the titles of ynet every 60 seconds you could use:
 ```
 python news_parser.py ynet 60
 ```